The Island Comino: Home to the Blue Lagoon

 Comino is a small paradise island lying between Malta and Gozo, home to the infamous Blue Lagoon.
 The island is mostly uninhabited, except for a few older members of a family, of which one is the island’s guardian; the island’s sparse population has dwindled to almost nothing.
 It’s a completely undeveloped island, except for a few odd buildings and a single dirt road.
 But if you take the time to explore it, you will find that the island, which takes no more than a few hours to walk around, has many hidden curiosities.

 You may reach Comino by ferry from Cirkewwa, Malta, or by a few smaller boat operators from various locations in Malta and Gozo.
-Most services will bring you directly to the Blue Lagoon.
+Most services will take you directly to Blue Lagoon.
 You will find kiosks selling food and drinks here, but if you plan to walk around the island, make sure to take water with you.
-Also be warned that there is no shade, but for beach umbrellas and a small woodland in one area of the island.
+Also, be warned that there is no shade for beach umbrellas and a small woodland in one area of the island.

 The Blue Lagoon

-The best time to enjoy the Blue Lagoon is before the first ferry has arrived or the last ferry has left, leaving the place deserted with an awe-inspiring beauty.
-Otherwise expect its shores to be crammed with deckchairs, share a crowded swimming area, and listen to the noise of the crowd and the boats chugging back and forth every few minutes.
+The best time to enjoy the Blue Lagoon is before the first ferry arrives or the last ferry leaves, leaving the place deserted with an awe-inspiring beauty.
+Otherwise, expect its shores to be crammed with deckchairs, share a crowded swimming area, and listen to the noise of the crowd and the boats chugging back and forth every few minutes.

 Camping, Santa Maria Bay

-Traditionally, a service is held at the chapel on Saturday evening, and locals come ashore from their yachts and sailing boats to attend, so that, religious duty done, they can fully enjoy their Sunday relaxation on water.
-The police in Comino wear shorts and, as you can imagine and rarely have much to do.
+Traditionally, a service is held at the chapel on Saturday evening, and locals come ashore from their yachts and sailing boats to attend so that, religious duty is done, they can fully enjoy their Sunday relaxation on water.
+The police in Comino wear shorts and, as you can imagine, rarely have much to do.

 Exploring Comino Island

 Back along the way you came, go all the way to the dirt road.
 As you walk up, you will come to a fork in the road.
 To the west is the way to the Blue Lagoon, whence you came; take the road south.
-Along the way, you will stumble upon a small military cemetery, a pig farm, the little farmstead belonging to the island’s four inhabitants, and some old army barracks, before you finally reach the historic tower.
+You will stumble upon a small military cemetery, a pig farm, the little farmstead belonging to the island’s four inhabitants, and some old army barracks before you finally reach the historic tower.

 St. Mary’s Tower